OU blog

 Visible to anyone in the world

-Edited by Martin Cadwell, Sunday, 13 July 2025, 07:13
+Edited by Martin Cadwell, Thursday 17 July 2025 at 13:16

-This was titled The Spirit Party, but I discovered that there is now an actual new UK political party called that.
+This was post titled The Spirit Party, but I discovered that there is now an actual new UK political party called that.

 Silhouette of a female face in profile